Install Geekbench on Linux (Tutorial)

 I mostly use Geekbench to compare the performance of small VPS instances running Ubuntu Server.

-1. Install Geekbench 4 and Geekbench 5 on Linux
+1. Install Geekbench 4, 5 or Geekbench 6 on Linux

 You do not need to run Geekbench as root (or use sudo).